Robert Hartoch

 Robert Gijsbertus Hartoch (24 March 1947 — 28 May 2009) was a Dutch chess International Master (1971).

 Biography

-Robert Hartoch has made the most of his success in junior chess tournaments.
-In 1964, in Groningen he together with Jørn Sloth won European Junior Chess Championship, but in 1965, in Barcelona he won silver medal in World Junior Chess Championship behind winner Bojan Kurajica.
+Most of Robert Hartoch's successes were in junior events.
+In 1964, in Groningen he and Jørn Sloth were co-winners of the European Junior Chess Championship.
+In 1965, in Barcelona, he finished second to Bojan Kurajica in the World Junior Chess Championship, ahead of Robert Hübner and Vladimir Tukmakov.

-After the junior age, the Robert Hartoch's results of chess tournaments became mediocre.
-He was a multiple participant in the Dutch Chess Championship, but failed to advance to more than 4th place in these tournaments (twice in 1972, 1975).
-His success in international chess tournaments was rare.
-In 1968, Robert Hartoch shared 2nd-3rd place with Anatoly Lutikov in the IBM international chess tournament.
+Hartoch had only middling success in chess tournaments as an adult.
+He played in the Dutch Chess Championship multiple times, but never finished higher than 4th place (in 1972 and 1975).
+In 1968, he shared 2nd-3rd place with Anatoly Lutikov in the IBM international chess tournament.
 In 1971, he shared 2nd-3rd place with András Adorján in the B tournament of the Hoogovens Wijk aan Zee Chess Festival.
-In 1991, in Dieren he was ranked 3rd in the Open Chess tournament.
+In 1991, in Dieren he finished 3rd in the Open Chess tournament.

 Robert Hartoch played for Netherlands in the Chess Olympiads: